meliache/yellow-taxis/README.md

  By default, it runs the jobs locally with a single worker.
 You can increase the number of parallel jobs by changing the `luigi.build(…, workers=<num workers>)` in the main function at the bottom of each script.
 Each worker might require up to couple of GB of memory, so only increase this for local tasks if you have sufficient memory (or configure resources as described below).

-If you installed the project via PDM, you can also run the pdm commands
+If you installed the project via PDM, you can also run the PDM commands

 ``` shell
 pdm run monthly-average-locally  # will also run download tasks as dependencies